This TV Show Asked Men To Guess Whether A Woman Was Fat Or Pregnant

 Neem Je Zwemspullen Mee, which translates to "Bring Your Bathing Suit," is a new celebrity game show on Dutch TV channel NPO 3.

-On Sunday, the first episode of the series featured a section called, "Fat Or Pregnant?"
+On Sunday, the first episode of the series featured a section called "Fat or Pregnant?".
 A woman stood in front of the teams, and they were asked to guess if she was fat or pregnant.

 The show also featured a section in which panelists guessed if a woman's breasts were real or fake.